datakind/Data-Observation-Toolkit/README.md

 4. Finally, open the DOT user interface by opening [this url](http://localhost:82/app/data-observation-toolkit/run-log-634491ea0da61b0e9f38760d?embed=True), in a web browser

-See below for more information for running dot, using the user interface and other goodies!
+See below for quick demo of DOT ...

 https://user-images.githubusercontent.com/8402586/195226567-fe035544-7075-4750-8bd8-ddfa7f57a811.mp4